 How to close a limited company: strike off or liquidation?

-Applying to have a company struck off the register and dissolving it, and winding up a company and liquidating it are two very different approaches to closing a business.
-One is informal, has very little administration attached to it, can be done by a company director and costs about £10; this is known as striking a company off the register and dissolving it (dissolution).
-The other has much more formal administration involved, must be carried out by a licensed insolvency practitioner and costs can begin anywhere from in the region of £2,500 plus VAT, up to several thousand pounds, depending on the complexity of the case.
+Applying to have a company struck off the register and dissolving it is a very different approach to winding up a company and liquidating.
+One is informal, has very little administration attached to it, can be done by a company director and costs about £10.
+This procedure is known as striking a company off the register and dissolving it (company dissolution).
+The other has much more formal administration involved, must be carried out by a licensed insolvency practitioner and costs can begin anywhere from in the region of £2,850 plus VAT, up to several thousand pounds, depending on the complexity of the case.
 So why would a company director, who needs to close a business, choose liquidation over dissolution?
 Or perhaps, have to liquidate the company rather than dissolve it?
 And what are the costs and benefits of choosing liquidation vs dissolution?

 Key facts: striking off V winding up a company

-In order to have a company struck off the register, all, or a majority of the company’s directors must file a DS01 form with Companies House, which as mentioned above has a £10 administration fee attached to it.
-Nevertheless, there are several conditions that must be met in order for the dissolution to be successful.
+In order to have a company struck off the register, all, or a majority of the company’s directors must file a DS01 form with Companies House.
+As mentioned above, this has a £10 administration fee attached to it.
+Nevertheless, there are several conditions that must be met for the dissolution to be successful.
 Our article, ‘company dissolution: how to do it’ outlines this fully.
 However, in brief:

 - The company must not have traded or carried on any business activity except for those involved in concluding the company’s affairs and striking the company off the register, in the 3 months prior to dissolution